GsaOctoConsulting/selenium-rm/rolemanagement-cucumber-serenity/README.md

 More Details - ----------------------------
  - Some legacy/inactive scenarios are present in the feature files for reference.
- 	Feel free to remove them if that is necessary.

 -    The groups of tagged scnearios that are uptodate and active are listed below.